kasparkadalipp/Distributed-Systems-Mini-Project-1/README.md

 `etcd` host and port can be omitted in which case `localhost:2379` will be used.

+Note, there is no limitation for the number of nodes which are connecting, the leader can support multiple concurrent ongoing games.

 ## Design decisions

 ### Assumptions

 * No authentication has been implemented, it's assumed all nodes are trusted entities and won't misbehave.
+* Nodes may connect/disconnect at any given time, and as long as leader node remains no unrelated game will be impacted.

 ### Service discovery